javaducky/demo-k6-operator/README.md

 cd ../..

 ```
-> :warning: There may be an issue with the version of Kube you're running.
-Newer versions will need to remove
-> the `trivialVersions` flag from the `CRD_OPTIONS` defined in [k6-operator/Makefile](https://github.com/grafana/k6-operator/blob/main/Makefile#L21).
+> [!NOTE]

-> :point_right: If you'd like to perform k6-browser tests, I've got custom images for the operator which can be installed instead:
+> If you'd like to perform k6-browser tests, I've got custom images for the operator which can be installed instead:
 > ```shell
 > # Change into the k6-operator source directory.
 (You downloaded this in the first step!)
 > cd dependencies/k6-operator